 Critical On page 41, Task III, Group D, Activity #35, the funds for Consultant Supported Effort are \$150,000 in FY 2026; however, according to the backup calculations in the excel spreadsheet, the \$150,000 funds in FY 2026 are not listed, there appears to be a discrepancy between the excel and the pdf, perhaps this funding amount was not included / missing?
-At the time of the preliminary submittel, there were some minor discrepancy, however, the Consultant Supported Effort has been updated and resolved in both the PDF and Excel spreadsheet and is shown on Page 44.
-Critical On page 42, Task III, Group D, Activity #40, the funds for Consultant Supported Effort are \$1,141,155 FY 2025; however according to the backup calculations in the excel spreadsheet, the Consultant funds are \$1,101,155 in 2025.
+At the time of the preliminary submittal, there were same minor discrepancy, however, the Consultant Supported Effort has been updated and resolved month the PDF and Excel spreadsheet and is shown on Page 41 Critical On page 42, Task III, Group D, Activity #40, the funds for Consultant Supported Effort are \$1,141,155 FY 2025; however according to the backup calculations in the excel spreadsheet, the Consultant funds are \$1,101,155 in 2025.
 There appears to be a discrepancy between the excel and the pdf.
-At the fine of the preliminary submitted, there were some minor discrepancy, however, the Consultant Supported Effort has been updated and resolved in both the PDF and Excel spreadsheet and in those on Page 45 Critical On page 42, Task III, Group D, Activity #40, the funds for Consultant Supported Effort are \$1,589,275 FY 2026; however according to the backup calculations in the excel spreadsheet, the Consultant funds are \$1,549,275 in 2026.
+At the time of the preliminary submitted, there were some minor discrepancy, however, the Consultant Supported Effort has been updated and resolved in both the PDF and Excel spreadsheet and its shown on Page 45 Critical On page 42, Task III, Group D, Activity #40, the funds for Consultant Supported Effort are \$1,589,275 FY 2026; however according to the backup calculations in the excel spreadsheet, the Consultant funds are \$1,549,275 in 2026.
 There appears to be a discrepancy between the excel and the pdf.
-At the time of the preliminary submittal, there were some minor discrepancy, however, the Consultant Supported Effort has been updated and resolved in both the PDF and Excel spreadsheet and in those on Page 45 Enhancement On page 48, Task III, Group G, Municipal Grant Program, "MGP Total Award Amount \$550,000 FY 2025" is this amount being distributed to any of the Activities (53 - 61)?
+At the fine of the preliminary submitted, there were some minor discrepancy, however, the Consultant Supported Effort has been updated and resolved in both the PDF and Excel spreadsheet and is thousand page 45 Enhancement On page 48, Task III, Group G, Municipal Grant Program, "MGP Total Award Amount \$550,000 FY 2025" is this amount being distributed to any of the Activities (53 - 61)?
 If so, suggest adding another budget table indicating which funds will be distributed to each City / Municipality.
 In addition, are these funds allocated for Consultant Supported Effort?
 If so, please add accordingly each Activity (53 - 61) with the appropriate funding amount.
-The amount is being distributed to the Activities and has been identified internally but would like to not include it in the LIPW2 to provide flexibility if Editorial On page 49, Task III, Table 10, Budget Summary, for the Consultant funds, please confirm if these PL and SU funds are appropriately allocated?
-NOTE: Notice the increase/decrease in FY's:

-the preliminary submittal, there were some minor discrepancy, however, the amounts have been updated accordingly with the minor updates noted above and is on Page 52 and 53.
-Consultant PL funds (\$1,306,304) in FY 25 = 36.6% Consultant PL funds (\$440,800) in FY 26 = 14.1% (22.5% decrease) Consultant SU funds (\$1,940,000) in FY 25 = 54.3% Consultant SU funds (\$2,570,000) in FY 26 = 82.3% (28% increase) • Consultant LF funds (\$326,576) in FY 25 = 9.1% Consultant LF funds (\$110,200) in FY 26 = 3.5% (5.6% decrease) Editorial For all Task Activities listed for Completion in June 2026, please confirm if those dates are accurate.
+The amount is being distributed to the Activities and has been identified internally but would like to not include it in the LPWP to provide flexibility if needed.
+Editorial On page 49, Task III, Table 10, Budget Summary, for the Consultant funds, please confirm if these PL and SU funds are appropriately allocated?
+NOTE: Notice the increase/decrease in FY's: At the time of the preliminary submittal, there were some minor discrepancy, however, the amounts have been updated accordingly with the minor updates noted above and is on Page 52 and 53.
+Consultant PL funds (\$1,306,304) in FY 25 = 36.6% Consultant PL funds (\$440,800) in FY 26 = 14.1% (22.5% decrease) Consultant SU funds (\$1,940,000) in FY 25 = 54.3% Consultant SU funds (\$2,570,000) in FY 26 = 82.3% (28% increase) Consultant LF funds (\$326,576) in FY 25 = 9.1% Editorial Consultant LF funds (\$110,200) in FY 26 = 3.5% (5.6% decrease) For all Task Activities listed for Completion in June 2026, please confirm if those dates are accurate.
 The dates have been confirmed.
-Enhancement On page 53 and 54, please revise Title / Header to "Task IV: Shared Regional Tasks" The titles have been revised on Page 57.
+Enhancement On page 53 and 54, please revise Title / Header to "Task IV: Shared Regional Tasks" The titles have been revised on Page 57 for each consultant in each fiscal year.